-2 arrested in connection with infant’s murder in Redmond
+2 arrested in connection with infant’s death in Redmond

 An investigation suggested “gross negligence by the two adults responsible for the child’s care,” the department said in a news release.

-Prior to their arrests, the Police Department said the two adults were a 20-year-old woman and a 24-year-old man.
+Prior to the arrests, the Police Department said the two adults were a 20-year-old woman and a 24-year-old man.
 They were arrested and booked into the King County Correctional Facility, and detectives have forwarded charges of second-degree murder to the King County Prosecuting Attorney’s Office.

 Jazon’s mother told Q13 in June that the woman was her close friend, and she had stayed in touch with the man and woman while she was out of town.
 They stopped responding to her calls and messages the day Jazon was pronounced dead in the apartment, she told the TV station.